erkanyeter/demo_blog/packages/sess/releases/0.0.1/README.md

 ## Sess Class

-The Session Helper permits you to maintain a user's "state" and track their activity while they browse your site.
-The Session Helper stores session information for each user as serialized (and optionally encrypted) data in a cookie.
-It can also store the session data in a database table **(RDBMS or mongodb)** for added security, as this permits the session ID in the user's cookie to be matched against the stored session ID.
-By default only the cookie is saved.
-If you choose to use the database option you'll need to create the session table as indicated below.
+The Session (Sess) Class permits you to maintain a user's "state" and track their activity while they browse your site.
+The Sess Class stores session information for each user as serialized (using encrypted cookie) data in your database container.
+It can also store the session data containers like **(RDBMS, Redis, Memcache, Mongodb)** for added security, as this permits the session ID in the user's cookie to be matched against the stored session ID.
+By default it use Php Native Handler.

+If you choose to use the (RDBMS) database option you'll need to create the session table as indicated below.

-**Note:** The Session **Database** drivers does **not** utilize native PHP sessions.
-It generates its own session data, offering more flexibility for developers.
+**Note:** The Session **Database** driver generates its own session data, offering more flexibility for developers.
+However you can use the Php native handler for Redis or Memcached drivers.

 ### Initializing a Session Class

 ------

-Sessions will typically run globally with each page load, so the session helper must either be initialized in your  controller constructors, or it can be auto-loaded by the system.
-See the <kbd>(/docs/advanced/auto-loading)</kbd> for more details.
+Sessions will typically run each page load, **so you need to call Sess class** for each page load if you need.

-For the most part the session helper will run unattended in the background, so simply initializing the helper file will cause it to read, create, and update sessions.
+For the most part the session class will run unattended in the background, so simply initializing the sess class will cause it to read & update sessions.
+If cookie not exists it will do the write operation just one time.

 ------